 Leaders don't want to be told how to do everything.
 They want freedom.
 That’s one of the things that makes them a leader.
 A volunteer needs clear directions, clear timelines and clear expectations, but a leader needs a little more freedom and some time to figure it out.
 Empowering leaders is messy and it will not go smooth.
 But if you’re patient, the rewards are worth it.

-Have you seen the difference between leaders and volunteers?
+Have you seen this difference between leaders and volunteers?
 How is your church doing on each level?

 You're supposed to develop leaders in your church, but where do you even start?